6thfdwp/learning-thoughts/notes/Parse-api-server.md

 We actually have more than one queue: macro-tasks and micro-tasks...
 As said, exact one macro task should be processed in one cycle of event loop, after this, all available micro tasks should be processed within one cycle

 **Event loop:**
-Check call stack, if it's empty, pick the first callback from **Task Queue**, push to call stack to execute (e.g read response / file content).
-This happens like infinite fashion, hence
+Check call stack, if it's empty, pick up the first task from Task Queue, push to call stack to execute (e.g process response / file content).
+This happens like infinite fashion, hence loop

 Note, the callback doesn't have to be async
 ```js